The Hacker Who Reached Out to a Food Delivery Startup First

 1. The Researcher Acted Responsibly

-2. We Responded Quickly and Professionally
+2. The Team Responded Quickly and Professionally

 No defensiveness.
 No denial.
 No weeks of silence.
-We acknowledged, verified, fixed, and thanked.
+They acknowledged, verified, fixed, and thanked.

-3. We Made It Easy to Report
+3. They Made It Easy to Report

 The realization: Not everyone looking for vulnerabilities is malicious.
 Many are ethical researchers who want to help.
 How you respond determines whether they become allies or adversaries.

-What We Changed
+What the Startup Changed

 Security.txt File